gdperalta/rails-blog/README.md

 ### **Display advertisements chosen in creation of article**

 **_Work in progress_**

-Choose a type of advertisement you would like to display in your article page
+Choose a type of advertisement you would like to display in your article page.
+The advertisements are displayed with the help of the api wrapper [Product](#product)
 ![select_ads][select_ads_pic]
 ![display_ads][display_ads_pic]